marknelsonengineer/empire/DESIGN.md

 Authentication

-Remember to build to independent coordinate systems.

 Original empire had a telnet like in her face to the program.
-Empire to will have a proper API, and provide a ton that like in her face by default, moved it exactly what I chose not to do.
+Empire to will have a proper API, and provide a ton that like interface by default, moved it exactly what I chose not to do.

 Create a convert that converts one commodity to another.
 This can be used to convert civs to mil or gold bars to gold dust.

-??
-UTF8 or UTF16?
-I experimented with u8string and it was a disaster

-Consider using a publish-subscribe pattern to keep various lists up to date.

-I think we need one too many.
-Not many to many or publish subscribe.

-Things you have to get right upfront.
-Testing, logging, persistence, Character width , linting, documentation, compiler’s,

 Fixup validations
 Singleton:  plus up its documentation & tests